univention/kelvin-rest-api-client/README.rst

 The tests expect the existence of two schools (``OUs``) on the target system (the Kelvin API does not support creation of schools yet).
 The schools are ``DEMOSCHOOL`` and ``DEMOSCHOOL2``.
-The first one usually already exists, but trying to create it again will is safe.
+The first one usually already exists, but trying to create it again is safe.
 To create the schools run *on the system with the Kelvin API*::

     $ /usr/share/ucs-school-import/scripts/create_ou DEMOSCHOOL